We all have questions. Here are answers to some common questions we receive. Send us an email if yours isn't on our list.

 Payment and Shipping

-We accept all major credit cards via paypal and google wallet.
-If you call us, we can take credit cards over the phone.
+We accept all major credit cards via our website.
+If you call us, we can take your credit card over the phone.
 We also accept purchase orders.

-We typically package and ship all products within 1-3 business days.
+We typically package and ship all products within 1-3 business days (90% are shipped the same day).
 Domestic (U.S.) shipping transit time is then 1-4 days depending on distance from Michigan.
-We offer variable shipping options for international customers, with shipping transit times ranging from 2-5 weeks depending on the option you choose.
+We offer variable shipping options for international customers, with shipping transit times ranging from 1-5 weeks depending on the option you choose.

 By our lovely and hard working production team in Ann Arbor, MI.